-The particular Analyzer we are using, StandardAnalyzer, is little more than a standard Java Tokenizer, converting all strings to lowercase and filtering out useless words and characters from the index.
-By useless words and characters I mean common language words such as articles (a, an, the, etc.) and other strings that would be useless for searching (e.g. 's).
+The particular Analyzer we are using, StandardAnalyzer, is little more than a standard Java Tokenizer, converting all strings to lowercase and filtering out stop words and characters from the index.
+By stop words and characters I mean common language words such as articles (a, an, the, etc.) and other strings that may have less value for searching (e.g. 's).
 It should be noted that there are different rules for every language, and you should use the proper analyzer for each.
 Lucene currently provides Analyzers for a number of different languages (see the Analyzer.java sources under contrib/analyzers/src/java/org/apache/lucene/analysis).